wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

 ![!Attacks happening right now][img-current-attacks]

-## API calls to get attacks, incidents and vulberabilities
+## API calls to get attacks and incidents

-To get the attack, incident and vulnerability details, you can [call the Wallarm API directly](../../api/overview.md) besides using the Wallarm Console UI.
+To get the attack or incident details, you can [call the Wallarm API directly](../../api/overview.md) besides using the Wallarm Console UI.
 Below are some examples of the corresponding API calls.

 **Get the first 50 attacks detected in the last 24 hours**